India-EU – international trade in goods statistics

-- In 2016, India was the 14th largest exporter of goods in the world with a share of 2.1 % of world exports and the 9th largest importer with a share of 2.8 % of world imports.
+- In 2016, India was the 14th largest exporter of goods in the world with a share of 2.1 % of world exports and the 9th largest importer of goods with a share of 2.8 % of world imports.

-- Among EU's trading partners, India was the 9th largest partner for EU imports, and the 10th largest partner for EU exports in 2016.
+- Among EU's trading partners, India was the 10th largest partner for EU exports of goods, and the 9th largest partner for EU imports of goods in 2017.

 - EU trade balance in goods with India, which had always been in surplus from 2008 to 2012, has since 2013 turned into a deficit reaching EUR 2.4 billion in 2017.

-- Manufactured goods dominate both the exports of goods from the EU to India and imports from India to the EU, accounting for over 90 % of the total exports and 84 % of total imports.
+- Manufactured goods dominate both the export of goods from the EU to India and the import of goods from India to the EU, accounting for over 89 % of the total exports and 83 % of total imports.

 - Among the EU Member States, the United Kingdom is the largest importer of goods (EUR 8.0 billion in 2017) from India and 4th largest exporter of goods (EUR 4.6 billion) to India and has the largest trade in goods deficit with India (EUR 3.4 billion).

 EU and India in world trade in goods

-Figure 1a shows that the four largest exporters account for almost half of the world exports.
+Figure 1a shows that the four largest exporters of goods accounted for almost half of the world's exports.
 The largest is China (17 %) followed by the EU (16 %), the United States (12 %) and Japan (5 %).
-The same four also account for almost half of the world imports but in different order.
-Here the USA (18 %) leads, followed by the EU (15 %), China (12 %) and Japan (5 %).
+The same four accounted also for almost half of the world imports of goods but in different order.
+Here the United States (18 %) leads, followed by the EU (15 %), China (12 %) and Japan (5 %).